iogbole/israelo/_posts/2021-12-28-observability-vs-monitoring.md

 To summarise, monitoring helps organisations to:
 - Detect system issues: It alerts users to problems or displays them on dashboards.
 It improves Mean Time to Detection (MTTD)
-- Problem Resolution: It improves Mean Time to Repair (MTTR) and aid Root Cause analysis (RCA) of problems.
+- Problem Resolution: It improves Mean Time to Repair (MTTR) and aids Root Cause analysis (RCA) of problems.
 - Continuous Improvement: It enhances capacity planning, financial planning, trend analysis, etc.

 ## What is Observability?